Clinical Associate Professor (The University of Western Australia)

 Dr Mark Hands graduated with honours in 1979 from The University of Western Australia and was awarded the AMA Gold Prize (dux in final year Medicine).
 He trained in cardiology at Sir Charles Gairdner Hospital and subsequently at the Brigham Women’s Hospital, Harvard Medical School in Boston (1986-88).

-Since completing his cardiology training in 1988 he has been in private practice at Western Cardiology (Chairman since 1992).
+Since completing his cardiology training in 1988 he has been in private practice at Western Cardiology, where he has been chairman since 1992).
 Dr Hands is an Emeritus Consultant Cardiologist at Sir Charles Gairdner Hospital (SCGH) and a Clinical Associate Professor in Cardiology at The University of Western Australia.

 In addition to general cardiology and echocardiography, his special interests include investigation and treatment of acute and chronic ischaemic heart disease.